Australia's largest independent migration law firm. Open 7 days! Book here.

 Watch the video below to learn more:

-A Partner visa enables Australian citizens, Australian permanent residents or an eligible New Zealand citizen to sponsor their foreign partner to become an Australian permanent resident.
+A Partner visa enables Australian citizens, Australian permanent residents or eligible New Zealand citizens to sponsor their foreign partner to become an Australian permanent resident.
 As a permanent resident, you can live, work and travel in and out of Australia without restriction.
 You can also access Medicare and are eligible for domestic fees across Australian education institutions.
 Permanent residents can also apply for Australian citizenship after two years.

 You can apply for a partner visa if you and your sponsoring Australian partner are ‘spouses’ or are in a ‘de facto relationship’.
 These are terms of art, so they are specifically defined in migration legislation to mean the following:

 You do not have to be in Australia at the time of application.
-Those already living in Australia on another temporary visa, can apply for the onshore partner visa (subclass 820, 801) and those living offshore, can apply for an offshore partner visa (subclass 309, 100).
+Those already living in Australia on another temporary visa can apply for the onshore partner visa (subclass 820, 801) and those living offshore can apply for an offshore partner visa (subclass 309, 100).

 If an applicant and their Australian partner are engaged and the applicant is offshore, they can apply for a Prospective Marriage Visa.

 Partner visa applicants can attach their dependent children to their partner visa application.
-Dependent children will usually be granted a Dependent Child visa while their parent’s permanent visa application is being processed.
+Dependent children will usually be granted a Dependent Child visa while their parents’ permanent visa application is being processed.

 The first stage is significantly more involved than the second stage.
 During the first stage, applicants must prove to the Department that they are in a genuine and continuing relationship.
 The Department looks at four key criteria in making its decision: